Weak Signal Showcase (FT8/FT4)

 The intent is to showcase NCQP to FT8/FT4 operators while allowing for normal operations of these modes.
 Below are the details of the 2025 Weak Signal Showcase:

-• This competition is open only to in-state (NC) participants.
+- This competition is open to both in-state (NC) and out-of-state (non-NC) participants.

-• Stations may be worked again on a different band.
+- Stations may be worked again on a different band.
 There is no provision for stations moving between grid squares during the contest.
 Should a station move to a new grid square, the “work once per band” restriction does not reset.
-Work stations once per mode (FT4, FT8) per band.

-• Only FT8 and FT4 digital QSOs are included in this competition.
+- Only weak-signal (FT8/FT4) digital QSOs are included in this competition.

-• Only one FT8/FT4 transmission is allowed at a time.
+- Only one weak-signal transmission is allowed at a time.

-• Scores will be computed based on five points per QSO, multiplied by the number of grid squares (eg FM05) worked.
+- Scores will be computed based on five points per QSO, multiplied by the number of grid squares (ie., FM05) worked.

 WSJT-X Setup